“The steadfast love of the Lord never ceases; His mercies never come to an end; they are new every morning; great is Your faithfulness.”

 *** For a complete list of various Bible translations, study guides and reference materials, music, toys, gifts and many more at very affordable prices, visitChristian Book Distributors.

-When praying becomes a mere recitation and not devotion, we are most-likely inclined to pray wholly for our own self.
-If we can only playback our prayers and listen, many among us will hear a parrot in our self with the first person pronouns “I,” “me,” “mine” and “my.”
+When praying becomes a mere recitation and not devotion, we are most likely inclined to pray wholly for ourselves.
+If we can only play back our prayers and listen, many among us will hear a parrot in ourselves with the first person pronouns “I,” “me,” “mine” and “my.”

-Apparently, there is really nothing wrong in praying for oneself because in fact, the Bible teaches us to nourish and cherish our self, just as the Lord does the church (Ephesians 5:29).
+There is nothing wrong in praying for oneself because the Bible teaches us to nourish and cherish ourselves, just as the Lord does the church (Ephesians 5:29).
 However, it is our unceasing perseverance in praying for others that aligns us with God’s will of a far-reaching and matured Christian prayerful life.
 It is in an intercessory prayer where we lift supplications and thanksgiving for others to God.
 It is transiently forgetting oneself and pleading to God for others.

 Under the New Testament, Jesus is the only high priest forever in the order of Melchizedek (Hebrews 7:17; Hebrews 4:14 and Psalm 110:4).
 His holy priesthood is fitted only for the righteous King.